Escape of Liquid

 COVERED

-A nasty surprise for many of us, the escape of liquid, can cause significant damage to your home and contents.
-Thankfully, your insurance can cover loss caused by certain escapes of liquid.
+A nasty surprise for many of us, the escape of liquid has the potential to cause significant damage to your home and contents.
+Thankfully, Suncorp Home and Contents Insurance can cover loss or damage caused by certain instances of liquid escaping.

 What policy provides cover for escape of liquid?

 That’s right!
-Coverage for escape of liquid applies to all of our policy levels.
-Like any insurance policy, there are exclusions and limitations to the scope of this cover.
+Cover applies to all levels of cover.
 Please refer to the Product Disclosure Statement for full details.

-Remember, should your claim be approved, the most we will pay you is the amount you’ve insured the home for.
+Remember, should your claim be approved, the most we will pay you is the amount you’ve insured the home or contents for.

 What’s covered